The Promise of Big Data

 - Tailor product development to specific customer segments

 By combining segmentation with predictive analytics, companies can also cut down on risk.
-For example, to decide whether certain customers are likely to pay off their credit cards, some major banks use technology developed by the company Sqrrl.
-This analysis takes into account the demographic characteristics of customers’ neighborhoods and makes calculated predictions.
+For example, to decide whether certain customers are likely to pay off their credit cards, some major banks use technology.

 HFT traders adapted by employing strategic sequential trading, using big data analytics to identify specific market participants and anticipate their future actions.
 In a field of breakneck speed, this gives HFT traders an unmistakable advantage.